2015/16/17 Blended Income Model Portfolio

 Below we show the dividends received and those are added into the beginning balance.
 This portfolio does not show drawdowns as there are no funds withdrawn from the portfolio.

-In the portfolio below, we have “charged” the account a $8 per transaction fee and will do so in the future when securities are bought and sold.
+In the portfolio below, we have “charged” the account a $8 per transaction fee (now we charge just $5 as Fidelity has lowered commissions) and will do so in the future when securities are bought and sold.

 We had a goal of a 7% return for 2015.
 For 2016 the goal is the same.
 It will likely be another tough year for income investors.